 Malware may also cause the CPU to work harder, either because it is designed to overwork the CPU or it’s being detected by antivirus programs running in the background.

-You should check all the programs that are running and get rid of the ones that seem suspicious or unnecessary.
+You should check all the running programs and eliminate the ones that seem suspicious or unnecessary.

 The Thermal Paste Needs Replacing

-If the thermal paste is old, it can reduce the effectiveness of the cooling system.
+If the thermal paste is old, it can reduce the cooling system’s effectiveness.
 This happens because of the poor heat dissipation from the CPU/GPU to the heatsink.

 This results in ineffective cooling whereby the cooling fan spins up to keep the hotter CPU as cool as possible, and the heatsink doesn’t receive the bulk of the heat from the CPU or GPU for the fan to cool.